(See also Overview of Pleural and Mediastinal Disorders.)

 Mediastinal masses include tumors, fluid-filled sacs (cysts), and other abnormalities in the organs of the mediastinum.
 These organs include the heart, the thymus gland, some lymph nodes, and parts of the esophagus, aorta, thyroid, and parathyroid glands.

-Doctors classify masses according to which part of the mediastinum they develop in: the front (anterior), middle, or back (posterior—see Overview of Pleural and Mediastinal Disorders).
+Doctors classify masses according to which part of the mediastinum they develop in: the front (anterior), middle, or back (posterior—see Figure: Locating the Mediastinum).
 The area in which the mass develops may provide a clue to the cause.

 Mediastinal masses may be